cloudmesh/technologies/chapters/tech/opennebula.md

 OpenNebula use monitoring, virtualization, storage, image, network, and authentication drivers to interact with the underlying technologies.
-OpenNebula’s core parts described below:
+OpenNebula's core parts described below:

 __The VM manager__ is responsible for creating, deploying, suspending and shutting down the VM.
 It uses Xen, KVM and VMware hypervisor drivers to perform